Pictured: Laura Nave ’19, Scott Ross ’19, and Grayson Fair ’20 (in order of appearance).

 How to Apply

-Applications, submitted online, open each year in December and close at the end of January.
+Applications, submitted online, open each year during the month of January.
 Residency opportunities vary depending on available funding.
 Applicants are strongly encouraged to sign up for the mailing list to stay up-to-date on artist opportunities at AMOCA.
-First time applicants (or those wanting a refresher) should review the recorded Information Session below.
+First-time applicants (or those wanting a refresher) should attend the current information session an/or review the recorded 2023 Information Session below.
 Feel free to call or email our staff if you have questions or want to bounce ideas off us – we’re happy to answer any questions you might have!